 It is common practice to follow this hierarchy:

-We use the same numbering sequence as ISO 9001 in our quality manual templates.
+We use the same numbering sequence as ISO 9001 in our quality manuals.
 You are free to replace these with a system that works best for your staff and for the business - as long as the system is logical, documented and communicated, it should be more than adequate.

 The amount of detail required is proportional the level of control needed to achieve product conformance.
 The basic requirements are stated in Clause 4.2.2 of ISO 9001:2008: